lazyky/meripseqpipe/InstallSoftwareLocally.md

-# Dependencies for run lncPipe Locally
+# Dependencies for run m6APipe Locally

 Prerequisites install command (required when docker image is not favored, you should execute them via root)